mithunshanbhag/mithunshanbhag.github.io/_posts/2019-02-18-not-moving-web-apis-to-azure-functions.md

 ~~Azure functions do not support POCOs during request/response model binding.
 All types must be serialized to one of the following: `string`, `binary` or `stream`.
 You can choose to author a [custom binding](https://github.com/Azure/azure-webjobs-sdk/wiki/Creating-custom-input-and-output-bindings) as a workaround for this issue (which again is tedious).~~

-For the forseeable future, we'll be sticking with asp.net core + azure web apps to host our web APIs.
+For the foreseeable future, we'll be sticking with asp.net core + azure web apps to host our web APIs.
 But really hoping the azure functions team addresses these above-mentioned issues, so we can go 'truly' serverless.

 Comments?
 Suggestions?
 Thoughts?
 Would love to hear from you, [send me a tweet]({{site.author.twitter}}).